 Some people intending to study mathematics have a definite career path in mind; many do not.
 A degree in mathematics allows you to keep your options open.
 Sites with helpful information include:

-- The University Careers Service site, which outlines many of the different career options available to mathematicians, and includes advice on applications, etc.
+- The University Careers Service, which has a mathematics section that outlines many of the different career options available to mathematicians, and includes advice on applications, etc.

 In addition, the results of a Sutton Trust report produced in December 2014 on Earning by Degrees may be of interest.
 That report examined the effect of degree subject, University, etc. on salaries 6 months and 3 years and 6 months after graduation.